mistu01/mffmv11/README.md

 Remember you can copy the files directly to the template's `Files` foler to make a permanent module, even though the tutorial says to put them in your local storage's `MFFM` folder.

-If you put these optional files directly in `Files` folder of the module, make sure your Local Storage's `MFFM` Folder is empty, otherwise if conflicting files are found in the `MFFM` Folder, the original module's optional content will be overwritten.
 ## Bengali Fonts
  - You are gonna need 3 styles/weights of your Bengali font, Bold/Medium/Regular.
 If you have only one weight (ie. Regular), copy it and make total 3 copies.
  - Rename the 3 weight (Bold/Medium/Regular) Bengali font like this: